dbonates/DBO-XcodeColorSettings/README.md

 ## Installing

-1. copy the file `DBO.xccolortheme`
+1. copy the file `DBO.xccolortheme`;

 2. then paste into this folder:

 `~/Library/Developer/Xcode/UserData/FontAndColorThemes`

-3. Then just restart the Xcode
+3. double click on the font file `Droid Sans Mono for Powerline.otf` located on _font_ folder to install it;

+4. Restart the Xcode.

 []'s